 Chamomile is thought of as a mild sleep inducer or tranquilizer.
 Its calming effects may be attributed to an antioxidant called apigenin, which binds to benzodiazepine receptors in the brain and may assist in reducing anxiety and initiating sleep.
 (Read more about chamomile as a sleep inducer on HealthLine.)

-It’s generally recommended to drink chamomile tea about 30 minutes before bed, but remember that it needs to steep for about 10 minutes.
+It’s generally recommended to drink chamomile tea about 30 minutes before bed, but remember that it needs to steep for about 10 minutes before drinking.

 Making a chamomile tea latte is as easy as making a cup of tea.